 Geoff was born and raised in St. Louis.
 His journey to dance began with gymnastics, which he practiced from the age of seven to sixteen.
 During his sophomore year in college he began his dance training and in 2011, he earned a BFA in theatre and dance from Southern Illinois University, Edwardsville.
 After graduating, he worked as a dancer, choreographer, and instructor for aTrek Dance Collective and the Dance Co-op.
 Geoff was hired to perform with The Big Muddy in fall of 2011.
 He has choreographed on the Ashleyliane Dance Company, the SIUE dance department, and the Southeast Missouri State University dance department.
 Geoff currently works with the company's pre-professional training program by teaching, choreographing, and mentoring aspiring dancers.

-Kelly earned a BFA in dance from the University of Arizona and contributes her early training to Doris Dieu, Rena Storm, and the St. Louis Ballet School.
+Kelly earned a BFA in dance from the University of Arizona, graduating with honors.
+She contributes her early training to Doris Dieu, Rena Storm, and the St. Louis Ballet School.
 Kelly furthered her studies most summers with programs such as Hubbard Street Dance Chicago, Kaatsbaan, American Ballet Theatre, Boston Ballet, Ballet Met, Ballet Chicago, and The Cecchetti Council of America summer schools.
 She began her professional career in South Carolina with the Charleston Ballet Theatre for one season before moving to St. Louis to join The Big Muddy Dance Company in April of 2012.
-Kelly loves giving back to the St. Louis community through The Big Muddy's outreach program, Senior Embrace, and thanks her family and friends for their love and support.
+Kelly loves giving back to the St. Louis community through The Big Muddy's outreach program, Senior Embrace.
+In addition to dancing, Kelly is a certified Romana's Pilates teacher.
+She thanks her family, friends, and husband Tyler for their continuous love and support.

 Dustin Crumbaugh (Houston, TX) began his formal dance training at Houston Metropolitan Dance Company's pre-professional second companny, Houston Met Too.
 Since graduating high school, he spent two years as a dance major at Point Park University where he performed works by renowned choreographers such as Margo Sappington, Robert Battle, and Harrison McEldowney.
 He completed his traineeship with Ballet Austin, where he performed works by Stephen Mills, Gina Patterson, Septime Weber, and Dwight Rhoden, and trained at LINES Ballet, where he studied under master teachers such as Alonzo King, Maurya Kerr, and Amy Raymond.
 Dustin joined Houston Metropolitan Dance Company as a professional company member in 2005, and in 2007 joined Luna Negra Dance Theater under the direction of Eduardo Vilaro, performing works by Edgar Zendejas, Alejandro Cervera, and Gustavo Ramirez Sansano.
 He then danced on scholarship at Hubbard Street Dance Chicago and participated in Springboard Danse Montreal, working with Jose Navas/Cie Flak and Julian Barnett.
 In 2009, he performed with Cerqua Rivera Dance Theater until joining The Big Muddy Dance Company in 2011, with whom he has performed works by Lauri Stallings, Lou Conte, Paula David, and Harrison McEldowney.
 As a member of The Big Muddy since 2011, Dustin co-directs the Convergence Trainee Program alongside Brian Enos.

 Brandon Fink began his training at the Oklahoma City Ballet Conservatory.
 Graduating with honors, he received his B.F.A. in Dance Performance on scholarship from the University of Central Oklahoma.
 His pre-professional experience includes R.A.C.E.
 Dance Company and UCO Kaleidoscope Dance Company.
 Upon graduation, Brandon attended the American Dance Festival School in Raleigh/Durham, NC where he was selected for the 2011 Past/Forward Gala to perform Twyla Tharp’s “Sweet Fields.”
 In 2012, he was selected for the River North Dance Chicago Summer Apprenticeship Program under the direction of Frank Chavez.
-He was a company member with the Modern American Dance Company from 2011 – 2016 as well as a member of the Ensemble in Fiddler on the Roof at the Muny in 2016.
-His choreography has been presented at the University of Missouri St. Louis, the University of Central Oklahoma, Florida Atlantic University, the American College Dance Festival, the Oklahoma Contemporary Dance Festival, the St. Louis Arts Alliance, and MADCO.
-This is his first season with The Big Muddy Dance Company.
+He was a company member with the Modern American Dance Company from 2011 – 2016 as well as a member of the Ensemble in Fiddler on the Roof at the Municipal Theatre Association of St. Louis in 2016.
+His choreography has been presented at the University of Missouri St. Louis, the University of Central Oklahoma, Florida Atlantic University, the American College Dance Festival, the Oklahoma Contemporary Dance Festival, the St. Louis Arts Alliance, the American Dance Troupe, The Big Muddy Convergence Trainee Program, and MADCO.
+He is also the color guard director at Parkway Central High School as well as a Visual Consultant for Rockwood Summit High School.
+Brandon is in his second season with The Big Muddy Dance Company and he will join the Ensemble in The Wizard of Oz presented by Variety Children’s Theatre.

-Miranda Payne holds a BFA in Dance from Webster University.
-Miranda has trained and performed throughout the United States.
-Professional performance credits include The Music Man with Stages St. Louis, The Ghosts of Versailles with Opera Theatre of Saint Louis, The Wonder of Christmas at The Shoji Tabuchi Theatre in Branson, MO, Peter Pan and Disney’s The Little Mermaid with Variety Children’s Theatre.
+Miranda Payne has been a Company Dancer with The Big Muddy since the company was founded in 2011.
+Miranda holds a BFA in Dance from Webster University, and she has trained and performed throughout the United States.
+Miranda has also performed with Stages St. Louis, Opera Theatre of Saint Louis, The Shoji Tabuchi Theatre in Branson, MO, and Variety Children's Theatre.
 Miranda has been a member of the American Guild of Musical Artists since 2009.
-Miranda’s choreography has been performed at American College Dance Festival, and she has choreographed for Six Flags St. Louis.
-Miranda has been a Company Dancer with The Big Muddy since the company was founded in 2011.
+Miranda's choreography has been performed at American College Dance Festival, and she has choreographed for Six Flags St. Louis.

 Erin was born and raised in Webster Groves, MO where she trained at the Dance Center of Kirkwood.
 She earned her BFA in dance and Spanish from Colorado State university and her Masters of Fine Arts in Arts Management from Webster University.
 In 2006, Erin taught dance for the Boston public school district through the Topf Center for Dance Education, and danced with Fusionworks II in Providence, RI.
 After moving back to St. Louis, she worked for aTrek Dance Collective's Education Program, and worked as head coach of the dance team and colorguard at Webster Groves High School.
 Erin was a company member of the Slaughter Project, under artistic direction of Cecil Slaughter before being hired by The Big Muddy Dance Company in 2011.
 She also serves as the executive director of The Big Muddy and spends her time raising funds and awareness for the company when she is not dancing.

 Ellen was born and raised in Lexington, Kentucky, where she received her dance training from Diana Evans School of Dance and Kentucky Ballet Theatre.
 After moving to St. Louis, she performed with the Slaughter Project and aTrek Dance Collective while attending Saint Louis University.
 Ellen joined The Big Muddy in its premiere season in 2011 and received her doctorate in psychology the same year.
 When she's not dancing, Dr. Ellen Reed is a Mental Training Consultant with Enhanced Performance, Inc., under the close direction of Dr. Jason Selk (best-selling author and one of the nation's premiere performance coaches).
-Ellen also has extensive teaching experience, both in the University setting and in dance.
-Her background in both academia and the performing arts allows Dr. Reed to apply mental training techniques to the success of business individuals, athletes, artists, and academics.
+Ellen has worked side by side with Dr. Jason Selk for over 10 years, and she has extensive experience in mental training for consistency, accountability, and execution in business, athletics, academics, and the performing arts.
+Ellen helps numerous athletes, students, and business leaders reach their peak performance through developing the mental toughness necessary for success.
+Ellen’s most important role is “Mom” to her son William.